gideon-ogunbanjo/NeuroAI/README.md

 # NeuroAI
-NeuroAI - A Digit Classification Neural Network
+NeuroAI - A Neural Network